I'm a Stanford trained, Board Certified Clinical Psychologist.

 I specialize with older adults and families and am bringing my expertise out of the therapy room and classroom and straight to YOU!

 I'm here to help!
-I care about you and your family, which is why each week in my Caring for Aging Parents Show I provide tips and resources that use the most up to date research, recommendations, and resources that you can trust.
+I care about you and your older loved ones, which is why each week in the Psychology of Aging Blog & Podcast I provide tips and resources that use the most up to date research, recommendations, and resources that you can trust.
 This is my promise to you!

 I'm dedicated to my family and to helping others!
 Here's what I mean.